 Response: FAR 32.1004(b)(2)(i) states that performance-based payments shall reflect prudent contract financing provided only to the extent needed for contract performance, and FAR 32.1004(b)(3)(ii) states that the contracting officer shall ensure that performance-based payment amounts are commensurate with the value of the performance event or performance criterion and are not expected to result in an unreasonably low or negative level of contractor investment in the contract.
 DoD is not trying to limit reasonable cash flow with this rule as it does not differ from FAR 32.1004 (b)(2)(ii) which limits contract financing to 90% of price.
 Any training provided will be done so in accordance with the rules in the FAR and DFARS.

-As pointed out in the response, DoD does not want to limit reasonable cash flow to the extent it causes a contractor to defer expenditures which could result in late delivery.
+As pointed out in the response, DoD wants to avoid limiting reasonable cash flow particularly to the extent it could cause a contractor to defer expenditures or could result in late delivery.

-Bottom line: I would not advise reducing or deducting the contractor’s PBP based on cost incurred or because the contractor was late on one or more deliveries (assuming of course they earned the payment based on meeting the completion criteria for the event).
+Bottom line: I would not advise reducing or suspending the contractor’s PBP based on cost incurred or because the contractor was late on one or more deliveries unless the Government has already begun the termination process by issuing a cure notice and/or show cause notice.
 Taking such an action, in my opinion, would be inconsistent with 10 U.S.C.
-2307 (b)(2) and DFARS 232.1001(a) and could expose the government to unintended risks.
+2307 (b)(2) and DFARS 232.1001(a) and could expose the government to unintended risks such as causing the contractor to defer expenditures making them even more late.
 Moreover, a decision to make a performance-based payment or not to the contractor is normally a binary action – it’s all or nothing.
 Either they earned the entire PBP value, or they didn’t.
 The most feasible remedy available to the Government is termination for default (FAR 49.402 ).
 FAR 49.402-1 -- The Government’s Right, states the following: “Under contracts containing the Default clause at 52.249-8, the Government has the right … to terminate the contract completely or partially for default if the contractor fails to--

 (a) Make delivery of the supplies or perform the services within the time specified in the contract.”